jeffmiko/miko-express-lti/README.md

 ### Generating encryption keys

-The LTI 1.3 and 2.0 require encryption keys for creating and validating JavaScript Web Tokens (JWTs).
+The LTI 1.3 and 2.0 require encryption keys for creating and validating JSON Web Tokens (JWTs).
 The **LtiKeySet** class provides methods to generate public and private keys in both PEM and JWK formats.
 See the **keyset.js** file in the **test** folder for a complete example.

 ### Providing an service object